dragon quest v: hand of the heavenly bride (****) (abdnm #21)

 We here at Action Button Dot Net love simple games, clean games.
 We love repetition if it feels good.
 We love games where everything is contextualized and weaved into one straightforward, perpetuity-aspiring flow.
 It is for these reasons — and in spite of our fundamental boredom regarding most Japanese role-playing games — that we cannot help loving the entire Dragon Quest series.
 Here’s a review of its absolute best installment to date, which we are calling one of the best videogames of all-time.
 If they make a better one than this, it will by no means make this one not great anymore.
 You can’t say that about many games these days.

 It’s a fact that Dragon Quest games are the most guaranteed mega-hits in Japan.
 It’s perhaps a fact that, after the release of Dragon Quest III in 1989, Enix started releasing the games on Saturdays so as to prevent too many kids from skipping school.
 It’s another kind of fact altogether that the fundamentals of the games tend to change very, very little between installments.
 We said in another review that, in this world where “if it ain’t broke, don’t fix it” is regarded as a law, in the Japanese games industry, they go one step further, to conclude “if it sells enough copies to pay off development costs and put at least one yen in the boss’s pocket, then it isn’t broken”.
 This remains true of Dragon Quest, except rather than merely put one yen in the boss’s pocket, each subsequent installment adds one more yacht to his private marina than the last game did.
 (Math question for those paying attention: how many yachts will Dragon Quest IX yield?
 And how many yachts does the boss have in his possession now?
 Answer: it doesn’t matter, because this is just a metaphor.)
 One might get snide and say that Dragon Quest games don’t change because their creators fear change; these people don’t play Dragon Quest.
 The amount of philosophical maturation occurring between Dragon Quest games is potentially mind-blowing.
-Make no mistakes: in the videogame industry, where the market research has concluded that sequels which add more shit tend to do better financially than their predecessors, it takes a certain amount of determination to convince a corporate executive that you’re going to make a leaner game, and it’s going to be better.
+Make no mistakes: in the videogame industry, where the market research has concluded that sequels which add more stuff tend to do better financially than their predecessors, it takes a certain amount of determination to convince a corporate executive that you’re going to make a leaner game, and it’s going to be better.
 See, the creative people never run the show — the people who do run the show only care about numbers (they must play Dragon Quest lol); the creative people care about something different, and the hardest thing they ever have to do is make friends and influence people.
 It’s a good thing that comes naturally to all the people who count.

 Yuji Horii is one of the men that counts in Japanese game development.
 He might even be the man who counts.
 The wisdom of Yuji Horii is as infinite as the winding roads of Tokyo, as deep and simultaneously as simple as the abundance of shops in one of the lower-middle-class Tokyo department stores on which he bases his game-design philosophy.
 It is a wisdom that can show you a great curry shop or recommend an obscure novel that goes nowhere and feels wonderful getting there.
 When he first made a videogame, he did it because he was interested in computers (and murder mysteries).
 When he produced his first masterpiece — the original Dragon Quest — he did it nearly accidentally.
 When Yuji Horii decided to pour his own personality into a videogame script, it probably wasn’t a conscious decision.
 It wasn’t even the only thing he “knew how to do”, or even something that “seemed right at the time”.
 It was, probably, something that happened more out of a perceived shortcoming than anything else.
 The games Horii had decided to build upon — early, western-developed PC RPGs like Ultima — had been written by deadly serious individuals who had no doubt read The Lord of the Rings through to completion a dozen times.
 What Yuji Horii found compelling about their formats was likely the pen-and-paper RPG feel — minus the pen and paper — the menus, the numbers going up, the feeling of ownership over every moment of the quest.
 When it came time to sprinkle a story into this, a magical thing happened, and somehow, the people inside the game ended up talking like normal human beings with believable quirks.
 It’d be bold (and reckless) to presume that this had been a bullet-pointed “pillar” of the game design.
 It’s more likely that, as the game production got underway, it started to make sense to give each character minimal dialogue with maximum impact.
 (Irony alert: when the game was released in the West, its English translation was littered with “thou” and “hast”, thick and posery.)